 How Bacon & Eggs Became America's Breakfast

-Some foods fit together so perfectly that it’s hard not to think of one without the other.
+Some foods fit together so perfectly that it’s hard to think of one without the other.
 Peanut butter and jelly, chili and cinnamon rolls, biscuits and gravy, grilled cheese and tomato soup, bacon and eggs.
 Their flavors magically unite to create a tasty and sensory experience for even the pickiest of palates.

 But these food pairings didn’t always start out as dynamic duos.
 Someone’s brilliance created the culinary combinations, often in surprising ways.